It\^{o}'s formula for noncommutative $C^2$ functions of free It\^{o} processes: Introduction

 \subsection{Motivation}

-P. Biane and R. Speicher developed in \cite{bianespeicher} a theory of free stochastic calculus with respect to semicircular Brownian motion that has yielded many fruitful applications -- e.g., to the theories of free SDEs \cite{capitaine,demni,gao,kargin}, entropy \cite{bianespeicherF}, and transport \cite{dabrowskietal}; analysis on Wigner space \cite{bianespeicher,kemp4th}; and the calculation of Brown measures \cite{driverhallkemp,hozhong,demnihamdi,hallho}.
+P. Biane and R. Speicher developed in \cite{bianespeicher} a theory of free stochastic calculus with respect to semicircular Brownian motion that has yielded many fruitful applications --- e.g., to the theories of free SDEs \cite{capitaine,demni,gao,kargin}, entropy \cite{bianespeicherF}, and transport \cite{dabrowskietal}; analysis on Wigner space \cite{bianespeicher,kemp4th}; and the calculation of Brown measures \cite{driverhallkemp,hozhong,demnihamdi,hallho}.
 In this paper, we present an extension and reinterpretation of this free stochastic calculus that naturally connects the It\^{o}-type formulas thereof to the theory of \textit{multiple operator integrals} (MOIs) via the class $NC^k(\R)$ of \textit{noncommutative $C^k$ functions} (Definition \ref{def.NCk}) introduced by the author in \cite{nikitopoulosNCk}.

-Our main results (Theorems \ref{thm.trFFIF} and \ref{thm.FFIF}) are ``free It\^{o} formulas" for scalar functions of self-adjoint ``free It\^{o} processes" with respect to a $n$-tuple $(x_1,\ldots,x_n)$ of freely independent semicircular Brownian motions.
-As a consequence of the work of D.-V. Voiculescu \cite{voiculescu}, $(x_1,\ldots,x_n)$ is in a precise sense the large-$N$ limit of a $n$-tuple $\big(X_1^{(N)},\ldots,X_n^{(N)}\big)$ of independent Brownian motions on the space of $N \times N$ Hermitian matrices.
+Our main results (Theorems \ref{thm.trFFIF} and \ref{thm.FFIF}) are ``free It\^{o} formulas" for scalar functions of self-adjoint ``free It\^{o} processes" with respect to an $n$-dimensional semicircular Brownian motion $(x_1,\ldots,x_n)$.
+As a consequence of the work of D.-V. Voiculescu \cite{voiculescu}, $(x_1,\ldots,x_n)$ is in a precise sense the large-$N$ limit of an $n$-tuple $\big(X_1^{(N)},\ldots,X_n^{(N)}\big)$ of independent Brownian motions on the space of $N \times N$ Hermitian matrices.
 Therefore, interesting formulas involving $(x_1,\ldots,x_n)$ are often best motivated by studying formulas involving $\big(X_1^{(N)},\ldots,X_n^{(N)}\big)$ and then (formally or rigorously) taking $N \to \infty$.
 This is certainly true for our formulas.
 In Appendix \ref{sec.fdmotiv}, we study some independently interesting matrix stochastic calculus formulas that motivate the present paper's main results.
 In order to explain the appearance of MOIs, we discuss a special case of one of these formulas.

 In this preliminary discussion and in Appendix \ref{sec.fdmotiv}, we assume familiarity with the theory of continuous-time stochastic processes and stochastic integration, though these subjects are not used elsewhere in the paper.
 Please see \cite{chungwilliams,karatzasshreve} for some relevant background.
 Fix a filtered probability space $(\Om,\sF,(\sF_t)_{t \geq 0},P)$, with filtration satisfying the usual conditions, to which all processes we discuss will be adapted.